JessicaLopezEspejel/GeSERA/README.md

 # SERA++

 SERA (Summarization Evaluation by Relevance Analysis) is an evaluation method for automatic summarization proposed by [(Cohan and Goharian, 2016)](https://arxiv.org/pdf/1604.00400.pdf).
-Here, you can find SERA implementation and SERA+.
+Here, you can find SERA implementation and SERA++.
-SERA+ is a SERA extension to evaluate summaries.
+SERA++ is a SERA extension to evaluate summaries.

 ## About this code